-To connect to a remote host (e.g., Cori) and start a debugging session there with RDC, click the 'Launch Debug Session' button.
+To connect to the remote host (i.e., Perlmutter) and start a debugging session there with RDC, click the 'Launch Debug Session' button.
 This will open two windows, one for the laptop/desktop and the other for ssh connection to the remote host.
 If you have set ssh to use the ssh keys generated via

 sshproxy, you will be automatically logged into the NERSC host.
 Otherwise, you will be prompted to authenticate with password and OTP (One-Time Password).

 With successful authentication to the NERSC host, RDC opens a desktop window environment containing an

 xterm window opened on the host and the TotalView startup window inside.
 For simplicity for now, close the startup window by clicking the Cancel button and exit TotalView by clicking Exit in the File menu.

 For a debugging session on compute nodes, start an interactive batch job first and run TotalView in the

 xterm window provided inside the RDC desktop environment.
 For that, please go to the section, 'Starting a Job with TotalView' below, and continue from the

 salloc command part.